 Since his imprisonment, Dr. Al-Singace reports that his pre-existing health conditions, including post-polio syndrome, have worsened and new medical issues, including musculoskeletal issues, sickle cell disease, severe dehydration, fainting, shoulder infection, and two ruptured eardrums, have developed as a result of alleged ill-treatment and torture at Jau Prison.
 In March 2015, Dr. Al-Singace reportedly led a hunger strike that lasted for a total of 313 days to protest prison conditions.
 His family reports that, despite raising his health issues and requesting to see medical specialists, Dr. Al-Singace has not been provided consistent or appropriate medical care.
 Further, he has reportedly been banned from visiting fellow family members being kept at Jau Prison.

-On July 9, 2021, Dr. Al-Singace began a hunger strike to protest his ill-treatment in Jau Prison and to demand the return of a book that was in his possession to his family.
+On July 8, 2021, Dr. Al-Singace began a hunger strike to protest his ill-treatment in Jau Prison and to demand the return of a book that was in his possession to his family.
 Prison authorities confiscated the book and refused to return it to Dr. Al-Singace’s family.
-On July 18, 2021, Al-Singace was transferred to Al Qalaa hospital after losing 7 kgs (15 lbs) and from low blood pressure.
+On July 18, Dr. Al-Singace was transferred to Al Qalaa hospital after losing 15 lbs (7 kgs) and from low blood pressure.
+The Ombudsman for the Ministry of Interior published an investigation, clearing prison officials from any wrongdoing and accusing Dr. Al-Singace of “smuggling” his work out.
+The investigation was reportedly done without Dr. Al-Singace’s testimony.
+On July 30, Dr. Al-Singace was transferred from the Al Qalaa hospital to the Kanoo medical center.
+As of August 18, Dr. Al-Singace has lost over 39 lbs (18kg) since he started the hunger strike.
+Dr. Al-Singace is allegedly subject to harassment by the guards stationed in his room.